1922 regnal list of Ethiopia: Tribe of Kam

-This dynasty begins with Ham, the second son of the Biblical prophet Noah, whose descendants populated the African continent and adjoining parts of Asia according to the Bible.
+This dynasty begins with Ham, the second son of the Biblical prophet Noah, whose descendants, according to the Bible, populated the African continent and adjoining parts of Asia.
 Ham was the father of Cush (Kush/Nubia), Mizraim (Egypt), Canaan (Levant) and Put (Libya or Punt).

 Taye's statement that Kam was killed in battle while attempting to invade Syria was inspired by Louis J. Morié's Histoire de L'Éthiopie, in which he claimed that Kam/Ham was killed at the age of 576 in a battle against the Assyrians after attempting to invade their territories.
-Morié also claimed that Kam ruled over Upper Egypt and Aethiopia and his name inspired the ancient of name of Egypt, Kmt.
+Morié also claimed that Kam ruled over Upper Egypt and Aethiopia and his name inspired the ancient name of Egypt, Kmt.
 According to Heruy Wolde Selassie's book Wazema, the Kamites originated from the Middle East and conquered Axum, Meroe, Egypt and North Africa.
 This claim also likely originated from Louis J. Morié, who stated that Ham arrived in Aethiopia after the Deluge and his descendants ruled over different parts of Aethiopia and Egypt.

 Some earlier Ethiopian traditions presented a very different line of kings descending from Ham.
-E. A. Wallis Budge stated that in his time there was a common belief in Ethiopia that the people were descended from Ham, his son Cush and Cush's son Ethiopis, who is not named in the Bible, and from whom the country of Ethiopia gets its name.
-Some regnal lists explicitly state the names "Ethiopia" and "Axum" come from descendants of Ham that are not named in the Bible.
+E. A. Wallis Budge stated that in his time, there was a common belief in Ethiopia that the people were descended from Ham, his son Cush, and Cush's son Ethiopis, who is not named in the Bible, and from whom the country of Ethiopia gets its name.
+Some regnal lists explicitly state that the names "Ethiopia" and "Axum" come from descendants of Ham that are not named in the Bible.